nazy67/managing_terraform_state_file/README.md

 ```
 terraform state rm aws_instance.second_ec2
 ```

- When you run `terraform state rm aws_instance.test_instance` it will get deleted from the state file and terraform has no idea that the first instance was ever created, is not physically destroyed from AWS.
-But if we run ```terraform plan``` it will say that new instance will get created as it is shown in our configurations (template).
-So that instance which teffaform is not aware of will be still up and running, always run command `terraform plan` to make sure what you are doing by running that command.
+After running command above `second_ec2` instance will br deleted from the state file and terraform has no idea that the that instance was ever created, is not physically destroyed from AWS.
+But if we run `terraform plan` it will say that new instance will get created as it is shown in our configurations (template).
+So that instance which terraform is not aware of will be still up and running, always run command `terraform plan` to make sure what changes terraform  will make.
 There are various use cases for removing items from a Terraform state file.
 The most common is refactoring a configuration to no longer manage that resource (perhaps moving it to another Terraform configuration/state).

 The next command is `terraform state move`, what is does is moves one resource to another:
 ```